 Did you know that early manuscripts of the biblical texts did not contain the chapter and verse divisions in the numbered form familiar to what we have today?

-List Of Books In The Bible From Shortest To Longest
+Books In The Bible From Shortest To Longest

 Pauline Prayers – List of Apostle Paul’s Prayers In The Bible